awslabs/aws-amplify-identity-broker/Documentation/DeveloperDocumentation.md

 * __amplifyIdentityBrokerCreateAuthChallenge__: Is invoked during the token swap operation (see detail in _SSO Token Swap_ section).
 This does nothing but is required in a custom flow.

 __Utils functions__
 * __amplifyIdentityBrokerPostDeployment__: Is a CloudFormation custom resources that depends on most of Api, Auth and all Functions.
-It receive the balue of the hosting (the cloudfront domain) the UserPool ID and apps and update the configuration of Cognito app with callback that match.
+It receives the value of the hosting (the cloudfront domain) the UserPool ID and apps and update the configuration of Cognito app with callback that match.
 It also inject the HOSTING_DOMAIN environment variable for all functions.
 The domain value can be override in `team-provider-info.json` with `hostingDomain` (see user documentation).
 Also this domain is propagated to frontend by `config-overrides.js`

 ### Implemented auth flows